NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

 1. To install dependencies, build and test repo first copy the ``c-cpp.yaml`` file from ``NWChemEx-Project/NWChemEx/.github/workflows/c-cpp.yaml``.
 Now we only need to change the ``dependencies`` parameter and only give the names of the dependencies that are required by the new repo.
 Everything else remains the same.

-This ``c-cpp.yaml`` file will call the ``c-cpp_tmpl.yml`` file of centralized ``.github`` repo and take care of the rest of the things for you!!!
+This ``c-cpp.yaml`` file will call the ``c-cpp_tmpl.yml`` file of the centralized ``.github`` repo and take care of the rest of the things for you!!!

 2. To install dependencies and build documentation first copy the ``test_docs.yaml`` file from ``NWChemEx-Project/NWChemEx/.github/workflows/test_docs.yaml``.
-It has the following parameters the values should be like following:
+It has the following parameters the values should be as follows:

 .. code-block:: yml

    target: reponame_cxx_api (for example: nwchemex_cxx_api)
    dependencies: cmake doxygen sphinx

-However if you do not need doxygen then it should be like following:
+However if you do not need doxygen then it should be as follows:

 .. code-block:: yml